jrsteensen/OpenHornet/release/README.md

 ### Sources of Supply
 OpenHornet uses major US based suppliers and is designed in imperial units of measure, (since the project was primarily designed in the United States and the Hornet is designed in imperial units as well.)
 > [!NOTE]
-> Many (possibly the majority) of OpenHornet builders have used metric hardware and metric thicknesses of materials just fine.
+> Many (possibly the majority) of OpenHornet builders who are outside the US have substituted metric hardware and metric materials successfully.
 Ask on our discord if you want to link up with our international community to ask specifics!
-> That said, there is no plans for an official OpenHornet plans using metric hardware and materials at this time.
+There are no plans for an official OpenHornet variant using metric hardware and materials at this time.

 > [!NOTE]
 > The following list of suppliers is not exhaustive, however the vast majority are sourced from the following suppliers.
-If you cannot locate a part on there, use your preferred search engine to locate it, and if all else fails, ask on the Discord.
+If you cannot locate a part from one of the listed suppliers, use your preferred search engine to locate it.
+If all else fails, ask on the Discord.

 #### Mechanical Suppliers
 * [McMaster-Carr](https://www.mcmaster.com) is the primary source of supply for all mechanical components (fasteners, springs, ball springs, shafts, etc.) for the sim.
 They were selected strictly for availability and the convenience of the designer.
 If you only need a few bolts for a structure, it may be (significantly) cheaper to source them elsewhere.